 The field of computer science is becoming increasingly important as the economy becomes more dependent on computers and the Internet.
-As this process is happening, computer hardware and software technology is rapidly increasing in power and sophistication.
+As this process is happening, computer hardware and software technology are rapidly increasing in power and sophistication.
 Because the changes are happening so quickly, it can be difficult to predict where the field of computer science will go over the next 10 to 20 years.
 In the foreseeable future, the field of computer science is set to change dramatically.

 Classical computer architecture has been around since the 1920s when large mainframe computers were programmed using punch cards and rolls of paper tape.
 Since the invention of computers, processors have performed sequential operations on binary pieces of information called bits.
 In classical computing, bits of data are processed by a central processing unit that works together with the main memory to perform basic operations, such as addition, subtraction, division, and multiplication.
 Over the years, processing speed and power has increased exponentially from its initially modest beginnings.
 In 1940, the most powerful computer in the world would have taken 6 months to return an answer that would take seconds to compute on today’s hardware.